2901 DeWolf Avenue Clovis, CA 93619 | (559) 327-4500

 Reyburn Peer Counselors

 The Reyburn Peer Counseling Program consists of open-minded, trustworthy, and friendly students who provide one-on-one support to the Wolfpack.
 Reyburn Peer Counselors are trained in listening/communication skills and provide a safe and confidential atmosphere where students can confide in them while discussing their feelings.
 Once the training is complete, students are then available to talk with peers who request to see a Peer Counselor.
 During these “sessions”, students can talk about issues they may be struggling with. i.e., family problems, academic problems, peer problems, etc. Peer Counselors do not give advice but attempt to help the struggling student come up with good solutions.
-The Peer Counselors are supervised by Mr. Seth Batty.
+The Peer Counselors are supervised by Ms. Nina Jones.
 This is a wonderful resource for students who prefer to speak to someone closer to their own age.

 Click HERE to sign up.